sara-zhou/East-Coast-vs.-West-Coast-SAT-Scores/README.md

 ### Analysis

 Through the box plots and scatter points, we can clearly see that the East and West Coast average scores don't really differ much.
-Originally I hypothesized that the West Coast would dominate over the East Coast in the SAT Math section but each year they take turns overtaking one another by minor differences.
-I also expected the East Coast to dominate over the West in the EBRW section but surprisingly the West beat them in all three years, 2017, 2018, and 2019.
-Between the years 2017-2019 the two coasts' scores were at most off by 4 points in both sections and years.
+Originally I hypothesized that the West Coast would dominate over the East Coast in the SAT Math section, but each year they take turns overtaking one another by minor differences.
+I also expected the East Coast to dominate over the West in the Evidence-Based Reading Writing (EBRW) section, but surprisingly, the West beat them in all three years, 2017, 2018, and 2019.
+Between the years 2017-2019, the two coasts' scores were at most off by 4 points in both sections and years.

 ### Conclusion

-Having the Silicon Valley or Wall Street near you doesn't affect how well you preform on either section of the SATs.
+Having Silicon Valley or Wall Street near you doesn't affect how well you perform on either section of the SATs.
 Both coasts' had similar test results and fell short of the national average between the years of 2017-2019.
-Being surrounded by successful STEM and Business alumni did not give California, Oregon, Washington, Maryland, New York, or Massechusetts any increase in any particular section of the SATs.
+Being surrounded by successful STEM and Business alumni did not give California, Oregon, Washington, Maryland, New York, or Massachusetts any increase in any particular section of the SATs.
 The quality of education provided by the alumni of the respected states didn't change due to the geographical locations of the schools.